 - George Bush Library in College Station, Texas;

-These libraries preserve and make available to the public the papers and other historical materials of these Presidents.
-Through a variety of public programs, the libraries and their museums provide a rich cultural resource for their communities and an opportunity for scholars and citizens alike to enhance their knowledge of the Presidency and the American political system.
+These libraries preserve and make available to the public the papers and other historical materials of these presidents.
+Through a variety of public programs, the libraries and their museums provide a rich cultural resource for their communities and an opportunity for scholars and citizens alike to enhance their knowledge of the presidency and the American political system.

-Around the country, from Anchorage to Atlanta, there are 22 regional records facilities.
+Around the country, from Atlanta to Seattle, there are 22 regional records facilities.
 They store the non-permanent records of the agencies in their regions, as well as preserve and make accessible to researchers essential evidence documenting the actions of the Federal government in their regions.
 The materials held in the regional records facilities range from court cases relating to the sinking of the Titanic and farm foreclosures during the Great Depression, to naturalization papers for Hollywood stars and Chinese immigration case files.

-With facilities in 17 states, an informative Internet web site at www.archives.gov, the National Archives and Records Administration is the most accessible archives in the world.
+With facilities in 17 states, and an informative Internet web site at www.archives.gov, the National Archives and Records Administration is the most accessible archives in the world.

 # # #

-For additional research information, please contact the National Archives Research Staff at 1-866-272-6272; for recorded information about public programs and events, please call 202-357-5000 or visit our online Calendar of Events; for additional Press information, please contact the National Archives Public Affairs Staff at 202-357-5300.
+For additional research information, please contact the National Archives Research Staff at 1-866-272-6272; for recorded information about public programs and events, please call 202-357-5000 or visit our online Calendar of Events; for additional Press information, please contact the National Archives Public Affairs Staff at email@example.com.